apptentive/apptentive-ios/docs/MigratingTo_1.5.0.md

 ### Displaying Ratings

-The previous method for showing the rating flow, `showRatingFlowFromViewControllerIfConditionsAreMet:`, has been deprecated.
+The previous method for showing the rating flow, `showRatingFlowFromViewControllerIfConditionsAreMet:`, has been removed in version 1.4.0.
 You will need to replace it with a call to `engage:fromViewController:`.
 The parameter `eventLabel` is a string that identifies each specific place in your code where you call `engage:`.

 Rather than calling `showRatingFlowFromViewControllerIfConditionsAreMet:`, you should now seed your app with a variety of events.
 Then, on the Apptentive dashboard, you will create a Rating Prompt Interaction and target it to run in response to one of the events that you have created.